fdeblasio/pokeemerald-expansion/README.md

 - Wild Pokémon and Trainers have their levels increased to make grinding less of a pain
     - However, with the Exp Share now affecting all party members, this can lead to becoming overleveled
 - Decapitalization
-- Shiny Pokémon can no longer spawn until you get Poké Balls
 - Some areas made easier to navigate
     - Route 102/103: Path from Littleroot to rival is more direct
 - Some reversions back to Ruby and Sapphire